timschneeb/GalaxyBudsClient/README.md

   * Other sensor data
 * Equalizer: unlock 'Optimize for Dolby' feature<sup>[1]</sup>
 * Touchpad: Combine Volume Up/Down with other options<sup>[2]</sup>

-Of course, it has all other features the original Wearable app has too (except Firmware Updates).

 > <sup>[1]</sup> There are actually 10 EQ-Presets, not 5.
 If a Samsung Android device has Dolby enabled, then another set of presets will be used.
 It is unknown if those extra presets actually are different from the normal ones, but according to the Wearable app, these presets seem to be optimized for use with Dolby.
 (Note that the Wearable app will automatically reset this feature once connected to a non-Samsung mobile device (with Dolby disabled) when attempting to switch EQ presets in the app)
 >